hwwhww/eth-research/sharding/review/casper_v2.1.md

     # List of block hashes that this signature is signing over that
     # are NOT part of the current chain, in order of oldest to newest
     'oblique_parent_hashes': ['hash32'],
-    # Block hash in the in the in the shard that we are attesting to
+    # Block hash in the shard that we are attesting to
     'shard_block_hash': 'hash32',
     # Who is participating
     'attester_bitfield': 'bytes',